Bikossor/Photron/README.md

 # ALightBox
-ALightBox is an easy-to-use jQuery-Plugin which provides a lightbox for your website.
+An easy-to-use lightbox in form of a jQuery Plugin.

 ## Features
 - Supports 9 different languages